About

 For the Future

-I’m excited to have enthusiastic representation for both my fiction and nonfiction writing.
-I aim to continue to write across genres in ways that reflect both the specialized learning I’ve had rare opportunity to gain and other things about which I’m passionate or simply curious.
+I aim to continue to make art, food, and sweaters and to continue to write across genres in ways that reflect both the specialized learning I’ve had rare opportunity to gain and other things about which I’m passionate or simply curious.
 These span everything from the environment to aging to music to dinner.
+Lately I’m having lots of fun with the Japanese forms of haiku, tanka, and haibun.
+Meanwhile, I orient ever more firmly in the direction of protecting and saving – however, whatever, and whomever I can – the wild of our precious earth.
+There is no such thing as too late.

 Always